-Apparently, good things come in 4’s (sorry, that was the best I could do).
-Another significant addition to Ionic 4 is going to be support for CSS4 variables, which will now play the primary role in Ionic’s theming approach.
+Another significant addition to Ionic available since version 4 is support for CSS variables/custom properties, which will now play the primary role in Ionic’s theming approach.
 In this article, we are going to take a brief look at what CSS4 variables are and how we will be using them in Ionic applications.

 In previous versions of Ionic, the theming and styling of Ionic relied mostly on using SASS, where we would define

 .scss files that would be compiled down into standard CSS at runtime.
-Ionic 4 will still be making use of SASS, so if you are currently making use of SASS in your project you don’t need to worry about changing things up too much.
+Ionic will still be making use of SASS (which comes included by default for Angular projects), so if you are currently making use of SASS in your project you don’t need to worry about changing things up too much.

-Primarily, as far as I see it at least, there are two key benefits to using CSS4 variables:
+Primarily, there are two key benefits to using CSS variables:

-- CSS4 variables cascade just like normal CSS rules.
-We will look at an example of this in a moment, but CSS4 variables behave just like any other CSS property.
+- CSS variables cascade just like normal CSS rules.
+We will look at an example of this in a moment, but CSS variables behave just like any other CSS property.
 You could apply a variable globally to your entire application, but then you could overwrite that variable just for one specific

 <ion-list> (or all of them), or a